bbauska/HTML5-Basics/README.md

 <h3>Q. What is local storage in html5?</h3>

-The **localStorage** read-only property of the window interface allows you to access a Storage object for the Document\'s origin; the stored data is saved across browser sessions.
+The **localStorage** read-only property of the window interface allows you to access a Storage object for the Document's origin; the stored data is saved across browser sessions.

 **Example:**